Finnoy Travel - Reviews, Stories and Tips

 Entrance to Finnish Aviation Museum

 The Finnish aviation museum is open all year round.
-Some inside halls are cool in the winter, so prepare with enough clothes.
+Some indoor halls are cool in winter, so dress in layers.

 • Price: about 14 euros